AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

     >
     > The positioning of the following features in the Preview toolbar could differ based on your Adobe Experience Manager server's setup.
 Some of the features might be available in the main toolbar, while other could be available under the More menu.

-## Features available in preview mode
+## Features available in the Assets UI for Preview

+The following operations are available in the toolbar when using the Preview feature from the Assets UI,

 ![](images/preview-screen.png){width="800" align="left"}

-You can perform the following operations from the toolbar in the preview mode:

 **Properties**